This is the best gaming headset deal you can get right now — $20 off Corsair HS70 Pro

 The Corsair HS70 Pro (opens in new tab) is one of the best gaming headsets around.
 One standout deal takes dollars off retail — for a limited time only.

-Right now, you can get the Corsair HS70 Pro gaming headset for $79 (opens in new tab)at Amazon.
-Normally, it costs $99, so that's $20 off and one the biggest discounts we've seen for this gaming headset.
+Right now, you can get the Corsair HS70 Pro for $79 (opens in new tab)at Amazon.
+Normally, it costs $99, so that's $20 off and one of the biggest discounts we've seen on this gaming headset.

 Corsair HS70 Pro USB Gaming Headset: was $99 now $79 @ Amazon (opens in new tab)